 Stocking your cabinets with keto staples can help to eliminate some of the stress of planning and preparing your meals.
 Researching and learning how to read labels for pitfalls such as hidden sugar will also ensure you will see success on your keto plan.and

 Vizthum adds that when you're on the keto diet you should make an honest attempt to eat whole foods and avoid relying on heavily processed foods that may be keto-compliant, but are otherwise not doing much for your nutrition.
 Eating whole foods will help you with weight loss and overall health-based results.

 Get familiar with macros

-On the keto diet, counting macros is really non-negotiable, especially if your aim is to lose weight.
-One of the best ways to do this is to use the keto formula, say experts.
+On the keto diet, counting macros is really nonnegotiable, especially if your aim is to lose weight.
+One of the best ways to do this is to use the keto formula, experts say.
 The formula is your basal metabolic rate (using the Harris-Benedict equation) times your activity level.
 This will give you the number of calories you should be taking in if you are looking to maintain your current weight.
 Adjustments may be necessary based on how much weight you are looking to lose and how quickly.

 How do you know you're in ketosis?

 There are several ways to figure out if you're in ketosis.
 The easiest way is to pay attention to symptoms, which tend to include:

 - dry mouth

 If you want to get even more accurate, there are blood and urine tests for those doing keto.
 Just grab a box of urine strips designed for diabetics, which are widely available at drug stores.
 Or use a glucose or ketone meter for more accurate results.